Hiking Fitness Tips – Why Focus on Calf Strength for Hiking??

 Week 4 Once you can lift and lower with control and confidence add the weighted pack again.

 Of course calf strength is only one aspect of hiking fitness but I think it is worthy of some special attention as no one wants the trip ruined by calf pain or injury.
+Here is another article I wrote on hiking fitness – exercises to do to reduce sore knees while hiking.

 If you’d like to download my free hiking fitness resources you’ll find them here